The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Japan National Tourism Organization)

-You can begin your journey at the UNESCO World Heritage Park, a single location encompassing three remarkable sightseeing spots.
+You can begin your journey at the UNESCO World Heritage Park, which gathers three major attractions conveniently close together.
 Toshogu Jingu honors Tokugawa Ieyasu, the figure who ushered in the culturally significant Edo period.
 This shrine features beloved wood carvings like the Three Wise Monkeys and the Sleeping Cat.
-Pass through the Sakashitamon Gate to reach Tokugawa's mausoleum.
+Follow the path through the Sakashitamon Gate, it will take you directly to Tokugawa's tomb.

 A short distance away, you'll discover Futarasan Shrine and Rinnoji Temple.
 Each had its own distinct design, and both were established by the renowned monk Shodo Shonin, who introduced Buddhism to Nikko.
 Their exquisite gardens reach peak beauty in November when the fall foliage transforms into a breathtaking array of colors.